moysklad/api-remap-1.2-doc-in/source/includes/reports/_report_stock.md

 ```
 ### Brief Stock Report

-Brief Stock Report is a report that shows only the item ID and stock balance at the time of the request.
+Brief Stock Report is a report that shows only the product item ID, stock balance, 'Committed' and 'In Transit' items at the time of the request.
 Use the report if you need to monitor the balance of a large number of goods and request data every 5-15 minutes.

 Differences from the Advanced balance report:

 - Only the administrator can request the Brief Stock Report.
 - You can get a report with a large amount of data much faster.
 - All data is transmitted in one response, without the need for paging.
-- The number of warehouses is indicated excluding nested warehouses.
+- The number of products in stock is indicated excluding nested warehouses.
 - When splitting by warehouses, the line without a warehouse contains reserves that are not tied to a warehouse.
-- Only one type of stock is returned, specified in the `stockType` parameter.
+- Only one data type is returned, it is specified in the `stockType` parameter.
 - No sorting, data is displayed in random order.

 ### Get the Brief Stock Report
 To get the report, use the `/report/stock/all/current` and `/report/stock/bystore/current` endpoints.

-Endpoints are designed to update the stock for a large number of products frequently and quickly.
+Endpoints are designed to update the stock, the 'Committed' items, and the 'In Transit' items for a large number of products frequently and quickly.

 #### include parameter
 By default, only results with a non-zero remainder value are displayed.
 To display zero stock, add the `include=zeroLines` parameter.